burz/presentations/f-algebras/slides.md

 ----

-Let's drink a little more of the f-algebra Kool Aid and translate a larger language into a smaller one!
+Let's drink a little more of the F-Algebra Kool Aid and translate a larger language into a smaller one!

 ----